NVBWcho/openGTFSMonitor/README.md

 # openGTFSMonitor

 ## Scope
-The openGTFS consists of two parts.
+The openGTFS consists of three parts.
 The first part, referred to as python_server in the docker-compose file, will collect data regarding the GTFS Real time updates.
 The second called spring_api spins up a simple REST API to serve this data.
+The third part is a simple react-based client to display and plot the statistics (Note that currently one leads to launch to react frontend separely (docker integration will follow))

 ### Parts

 1. Python server: The python_server component will create a table with the trips for the current service day.
 Then it will listen to the GTFS realtime feed for updates for those trips.
 It will update the rows for the trips after every iteration of listening action (set to repeat every 2 minutes,can be changed in the source code).

 2. Spring_API: This Rest API provides two simple end points ->/gtfsAnalyse/hourlyUpdates: This provides the fraction of trips that were operating during that hour, which have recieved at least one update in the GTFS-RT feed.
 The second endpoint is /gtfsAnalyse/agencyweekly- It gives the fraction of trips in the week , which are operated by a given agency, which have recieved at least one GTFS update during its service-day.

+3. React-frontend: A simple react based client to visualize the statistics.
+This part is currently not integrated with the docker-compose file (this will follow soon).
+In the mean time, one can lauch the client lancuhing the react-application from the sub directory (either use the production ready build or the development version).

 ### Installation
 Spinning up an application is simple- clone the repository, cd into it.
 Then you run it using: